ali-2x/Monopoly/README.md

 GotoJailCell: Sends players to jail.
 ParkCell: Temporarily prevents players from collecting rent.

+**Acknowledgments**

+This project was developed as part of a programming assignment for the course - Problem Solving using Object Oriented Programming in Java.
 Designed By: Dr. Kevin Wang, Lecturer at HKBU Computer Science Department